 The app is supported by advertising, which allows it to keep the payouts high and the games free.
 For more info, check out our full review.

-3. Earn up to $60/Hour Helping Small Business Owners
+3. Earn up to $69/Hour as a Small Business Owner

 4. Get Paid for Your Opinion